LukasMerkle/portfolio-website/content/projects/aerial_system.md

 thumb:
   description:
     A fully autonomous UAV that grasps blocks and stacks them on top of each other
-  img: drone.jpg
+  img: drone2.jpeg

 highlights:
+- Developed strategies to assemble a wall made out of 1.5 kg blocks using a hexcopter and manipulator
+- Designed gripping mechanism and control algorithm to grasp blocks with an electromagnet
+- Used neural network to perform detection and classification of target objects
-- Leading a team of 5 Graduate Students to develope a UAV that will compete in the MBZIRC Challenge 2020 in Abu-Dhabi
+- Lead team of 5 graduate students to participate in the third challenge of the MBZIRC competition
-- Designed manipulator using permanent electro magnets and its underlying control algorithm
--

 info:
   robot_type: Hexacopter using Pixhawk and Jetson